eirikhoye/correlomics/README.md

 Correlomics: uncovering microRNA editing and structural features based on reference and sequencing data.

-This is an in progress repository for the correlomics project where we explore novel miRNA features.
+This is an in development repository for the correlomics project where we explore novel miRNA features.

 Pipeline for smallRNA sequencing data.